tab1-web/faq/docs/support/rules.md

-## :material-server: **8.
+### :material-server: **8.
 Playing on Multiple Servers**

-You may play on more than one L2Reborn server.
+- You may play on more than one L2Reborn server.
 However:

     - All servers’ rules apply fully.
     - Don’t use one server as an excuse for neglecting another (e.g., failing captchas).

 !!! tip "Optimize Your Time"
     Setting up a shop or organizing gear on one server while farming actively on another is the best way to multi-task.

-## **9. Account Sharing**
+### **9. Account Sharing**

-Sharing your account is at your own risk.
+- Sharing your account is at your own risk.
 It is **highly discouraged**.

-!!! example
-    Sharing your account is risky—if it gets banned or items go missing, that's on you.
+- If items go missing or your character gets banned due to that, that's on you.

+### **10. Conduct**

+- Use `/block PlayerName`.
+If harassment continues in public channels, submit a [support ticket](https://l2reborn.org/support/) with **dates and time-zone**.

+- **Do not provoke or harass others** - retaliatory reports with omitted context or false claims may result in punishment for **both parties**.

+- Death threats, harm wishes, racism, and disparaging remarks toward staff/server are punishable with chat-bans or bans up to GMs discretion.

 ## **Essence-Specific Rules**